indica-mcf/Indica/doc/original.rst

 		* **Constant concentration**: follow shape of electron density profile
 		* **Extrapolate derivative**: use derivative at SXR detection limit to extrapolate LFS impurity density until a **rho_max** (user defined) where derivative -> 0; beyond rho_max use electron density shape to extrapolate up to the separatrix.
 The HFS impurity density is extrapolated using shape of electron density only
 		* **Fit to KB5**: extrapolate Z0 impurity density using gaussian shape to fit experimental KB5 LOS-integrals.
 The fit parameteres  are the gaussian peak, height and width.
 Beyond the peak, the electron density shape is used up to the separatrix. (*The fit is a delicate point and requires more details...*)

+8. **Read atomic data**
+	* **Read ADAS and/or user-specified files** to build ionization balance and cooling factors for all elements (main ion + Z0-Z3 + minority in new version).

+		* SCD: ionization rate coefficients
+		* ACD: recombination rate coefficients
+		* PLT: total radiation loss parameter (spectral lines)
+		* PRB: total radiation loss parameter (recombination and bremsstrahlung)
+		* PLSX: SXR-filtered radiation loss parameter (spectral lines)
+		* PRSX: SXR_filtered radiation loss parameter (recombination and bremsstrahlung)
+	* **Interpolate the data on the electron temperature profiles** that will be used for the computation
+	* **Build fractional abundance, mean-charge, charge^2** (for Zeff calculation) variables from the ionization and recombination rates assuming local-ionization-equilibrium (in new version, add possibility of using fast transport codes e.g. STRAHL to evaluate transport-dependent ionization/recombination balance)
+	* **Estimate uncertainty of the radiation loss parameters** by using upper and lower bounds of electron temperature data as limits.

+	*The SXR files are machine-dependent because they change for varying Be-filters.
+All other fines MUST be the same for all experiments.
+It might be worthwhile to install the ADAS files with the program in order not to rely on locally available files and to ensure the data-sets used on different machines are identical.
+User choice should still be possible if new data-sets were to become available, but information in this regard will anyway be stored in the provenance.*